A long term investment in prosperity, with the Government’s assurance.

 Public Provident Fund

 Public Provident Fund (PPF) scheme is a popular long term investment option backed by Government of India which offers safety with attractive interest rate and returns that are fully exempted from Tax.
-Bank of Baroda operates Public Provident Fund scheme across its branches all over India.
+Bank of Baroda operates Public Provident Fund account schemes across its branches all over India.
+Use a PPF calculator to know more and open a public provident fund account.

 - Account can be opened by an individual/an individual on behalf of a minor or a person of unsound mind of whom he/she is the guardian, provided that only one account shall be opened in the name of a minor or a person of unsound mind by any of the guardian.